Create fair contracts, faster with Legislate, sign up today.

-Depending on whether or not the employee or their representative agreed to the proposed change, there are different avenues open to you here.
+Depending on whether or not the employee or their representative agreed to the proposed change, there are different avenues open to changing terms.
 If they agreed to the change, you can move to Step 4.
 However, if they rejected it, you can either (i) abandon the proposed change, (ii) continue to negotiate and look for a compromise, or (iii) attempt to make the change unilaterally i.e. without the employee’s consent.
 Let us look at this third option.

 - Go ahead with the change — The employer can just impose the change on the employee, who in turn can either accept it, work under protest, or resign and claim constructive unfair dismissal.
 If an employer forces a change and an employee adopts it, then that’s that.
 However, the employee can choose to continue working but make it expressly clear that they reject the change and are bringing a claim for breach of contract.
-The employee can also choose to resign and bring a claim for constructive unfair dismissal because the change amounted to a fundamental breach of the contract.
+The employee can also choose to resign and bring a constructive unfair dismissal claim because the change amounted to a fundamental breach of the terms of the contract.

-Step 4: Make the change
+Step 4: Make the contractual changes

 If the change relates to any information in the written statement of particulars of employment, then there’s a legal obligation under section 4 of the Employment Rights Act 1996 to give the employee written notice of the change within 1 month of it taking effect.

 An Employment Contract can be created on a contracting platform such as Legislate by answering a few simple questions and choosing the key terms of your agreement.
 The Employment Contract can be signed and sent to the other party to sign on Legislate as well.
 Unlike getting templates online, Legislate guarantees Employment Contracts which are up-to-date with the law, lawyer-reviewed and simple to understand.
-You can read our tutorial on them here.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.